ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 request, the AS returns a redirect interaction response {{response-interact-redirect}}.
 The client instance manages this interaction method as described in {{interaction-redirect}}.

+See {{security-front-channel}} for more considerations regarding the use of front-channel communication techniques such as this.

 #### Open an Application-specific URL {#request-interact-app}

 If the client instance can open a URL associated with an application on